Sydney-Informatics-Hub/context-chatbot/README.md

 2. Construct a prompt for the question using the most relevant document sections.
 3. Use the prompt to answer the question using OpenAI's GPT-3.

-The number of tokens used to answer the question is estimated by counting the number of tokens used for the question, the prompt and the response.
+The number of tokens used to answer the question is estimated by counting the number of tokens used for the question embedding, the prompt and the response.

 ## Requirements